taocpp/PEGTL/doc/Inputs-and-Parsing.md

 };
 ```

+Note that the implementation of the constructors is different than shown.
+They should be used "as if" this was the actual signature.

 ## Argument Input

 The class `argv_input<>` can be used to parse a string passed from the command line.